 Back to Top

 ¶1.
 And it came to pass in the month Nisan, in the twentieth year of Artaxerxes the king, when wine was before him, that I took up the wine and gave it to the king.
-Now I had not before been sad in his presence.
+Now, I had not been sad in his presence.

-2. And the king said to me, “Why is your face sad, for you are not sick?
-This is indeed sadness of heart.”
+2. And the king said to me, “Why is your face sad?
+For you are not sick.
+This is certainly sadness of heart.”
 Then I was very much afraid.

 3. And I said to the king, “May the king live forever!
-Why would my face not be sad when the city, the place of my fathers’ tombs is desolate, and its gates have been consumed by fire?”
+Why would my face not be sad when the city, the place of my fathers’ tombs, lies in ruins, and its gates have been consumed by fire?”

-4. And the king said to me, “For what are you seeking?”
+4. And the king said to me, “What is it that you want?”
 So, I prayed to the God of heaven.

-5. And I said to the king, “If it please the king, and if your servant has found favor before you, that you would send me to Judah, to the city of my fathers’ tombs, that I may build it up.”
+5. And I said to the king, “If it please the king, and if your servant has found favor before you, that you would send me to Judah, to the city of my fathers’ tombs, that I may rebuild it.”

 7. I also said to the king, “If it please the king, let letters be given to me for the governors beyond the river, that they may let me pass through until I come to Judah.

-10. And Sanballat the Horonite and Tobiah the Ammonite servant heard it, and it greatly displeased them that a man had come to seek good for the children of Israel.
+¶10.
+And Sanballat the Horonite and Tobiah[1] the Ammonite servant heard it, and it very greatly displeased them that a man had come to seek good for the children of Israel.

 11. And I came to Jerusalem and had been there three days

-12.when I arose at night, I and a few of the men with me.
-Now I had not told any man what my God had put into my heart to do for Jerusalem, and there was no animal with me except the animal that I rode upon.
+12.when I arose at night, I and a few men with me.
+Now, I had not told any man what my God had put into my heart to do for Jerusalem, and there was no beast with me except the beast that I rode upon.

-13. And I went out at night through the valley gate, and by the Serpent Spring, and to the Dung Gate, for I was inspecting the walls of Jerusalem, which had been broken down, and its gates that had been consumed by fire.
+13. And I went out at night through the Valley Gate, and before the Serpent Spring, and to the Dung Gate, for I was inspecting the walls of Jerusalem, which had been broken down, and its gates that had been consumed by fire.

-14. Then I passed on to the Fountain Gate, and to the King’s Pool, but there was no place for the animal beneath me to pass through.
+14. Then I passed on to the Fountain Gate, and to the King’s Pool, but there was no place for the beast to pass through beneath me.

-15. Then I went up by the brook at night and inspected the wall, and then I turned back and returned.
+15. So I went up by the brook at night while inspecting the wall, and then I turned back and entered by the Valley Gate, and I returned.

 16. And the officials did not know where I had gone, or what I was doing, for I had not yet told the Jews, or the priests, or the nobles, or the officials, or the rest who would do the work.

 18. And I told them of the hand of my God that had been good to me, and of the king’s words which he had spoken to me.
 Then they said, “Let us rise up and build.”
-So, they strengthened their hands to do the good work.
+So, they strengthened their hands for the good work.

-19. When Sanballat the Horonite, and Tobiah the Ammonite servant, and Geshem the Arab heard of it, they mocked us and despised us, saying, “What is this thing that you are doing?
-You are rebelling against the king!”
+19. But when Sanballat the Horonite, and Tobiah the Ammonite servant, and Geshem the Arab heard of it, they mocked us and despised us, saying, “What is this thing that you are doing?
+Are you rebelling against the king?”

 Nehemiah 3